divanein/CalcuWaste/cloud-computing/README.md

 # Cloud Computing Implementation
-The Cloud Computing learning path part of the app is to build APIs for authentication for the registration and login for the user.
-Also the application needs to be expected to catch image capture and able to proceed by the model that already made by the Machine Learning path.
+The Cloud Computing learning path part of the app is building APIs for authentication for the registration and login for the user.
+Other than that, the application expected to catch the image captured and able to prcess using the classification model that already made by the Machine Learning path.

 ## API Url
 [Calcuwaste](https://backend-dot-bangkit-project-386513.et.r.appspot.com) <br>